 Loudmink: human review on by default, all tiers

 The Loudmink AEO platform includes human review on every plan from Starter ($99/mo) through Max ($599/mo).
-When the content agent creates an article, it appears in your dashboard for review.
+When Loudmink's content agents create an article, it appears in your dashboard for review.
 You can approve it as-is, edit it before publication, or reject it entirely.
 Nothing goes live without your explicit approval.
 Auto-publishing is available as an option you can enable, but it is off by default.

 The review workflow extends to Reddit content as well.
 On Pro ($299/mo) and Max ($599/mo), the platform drafts Reddit comments and surfaces them for your approval before posting.
 YouTube scripts on Max follow the same pattern: the agent creates the script, you review it before production begins.

-Post-publication verification adds a second layer.
-After content goes live, Loudmink rechecks AI search engines to confirm the content is getting cited.
+Continuous post-publication monitoring adds a second layer.
+After content goes live, Loudmink continues monitoring AI engines so you can track how your visibility changes over time.
 If a published article is not appearing in AI responses, the platform flags it for revision.
-This closed loop means the review process extends beyond publication into results validation.
-How the full monitoring-to-verification cycle works.
+This closed loop means the review process extends beyond publication into ongoing visibility tracking.
+How the full monitoring cycle works.

-Relixir's auto-publishing on lower tiers is a deliberate design choice: speed over control.
-The platform claims to flip AI rankings within 30 days, and eliminating the review step accelerates the content pipeline.
-For brands that prioritize speed over editorial control, this trade-off may be acceptable.
-For brands in regulated industries, or any brand that cares about what appears under its domain name, auto-publishing without review is a liability.
+Relixir's auto-publishing is a deliberate design choice: speed over control, and speed is its genuine strength.
+The platform claims to flip AI rankings within 30 days, and eliminating a review step accelerates the content pipeline.
+For brands that prioritize velocity over editorial control, this trade-off may be acceptable.
+For brands in regulated industries, or any brand that cares about what appears under its domain name, publishing without a documented review gate is a liability.

-What to do: If you are evaluating Relixir, the pricing comparison with human review is $349/mo (Relixir Pro, 10 articles, blog only) versus $99/mo (Loudmink Starter, 8 articles, human review default) or $299/mo (Loudmink Pro, 20 articles plus Reddit, human review default).
-The Relixir Basic plan at $199/mo should be compared to platforms that auto-publish, not to platforms with review workflows.
+What to do: If you are evaluating Relixir, weigh its auto-publish speed against a review-by-default workflow: $99/mo (Loudmink Starter, 8 articles, human review default) or $299/mo (Loudmink Pro, 20 articles plus Reddit, human review default) versus Relixir Basic at $199/mo (5 blogs, auto-published).
+Relixir's autonomous publishing should be compared to other auto-publishing platforms, not to platforms built around a review workflow.

 AEO Engine: no human review